-In the Fall of 2019, I will be joining the University of Florida as an Assistant Professor of Political Science.
+I am an Assistant Professor of Political Science at the University of Florida.
 In the Spring of 2020, I will be a Chancellor's Fellow at the University of California, Berkeley, School of Law.
 My research and teaching lie at the intersections of Political Theory; Legal and Constitutional Studies; Race, Ethnicity, and Politics; and American Political Development.

 My book project - entitled “Corporation, Property, Sovereignty: The Settler Colonial Origins of the Modern Corporation in America” - disinters the settler colonial and revolutionary origins of the modern corporation in America.
 It has been supported by the Ford Foundation, the National Science Foundation and the Watson Institute for International and Public Affairs, and the Center for the Study of Slavery and Justice.